saudbinayed/binout/README.md

 The "data" structure has fields whose names are borrowed directly from the original `binout` file.
 The values associated with these fields are the actual data of interest.
 The naming of the fields are practically self-explainatory.
 The "metadata" structure is similar to the "data" (described above), and it contains mostly meta-data and few important data, namely the id's of parts, nodes, etc. The id's are usually stored in the "ids" field of the "metadata" structure.
-The root field "control" under the `binin` structure contains supplementary control data retrieved from the root `d3plot` file, which is provided through (internally) calling the `get_d3plot_d3thdt_control_data()` helper function.
+The root field "control" under the `binin` structure contains supplementary control data retrieved from the root `d3plot` file, which is provided by (internally) calling the `get_d3plot_d3thdt_control_data()` helper function.
 The binout reader function will auto-detect the root d3plot file.
 Among the control data retrieved is the element-node connectivity arrays and some others like the initial geometry.

 #### optional
 If needed, one can use the standalone function `struct2graph()` to visually display the hierarchy map of the `binin` structure.
 The function accepts a scalar (possibly highly nested) MATLAB structure as the first input argument, and produces the figures and returns their handles.
 If this is your first time, provide the second input argument (called `labelQ`) with value equals to `"All"` so that every root sub-structure, under the `binin`, gets displayed in a seperate figure that shows all the terminal fields under "data" and "metadata".
 The input `struct` can be nested with any arbitrary depth.

 ## Contributions
-This work is part of a PhD study at the Blast and Impact Engineering Research Group, at the University of Sheffield (2023), supervised by
+This work is part of a PhD study at the [Blast and Impact Engineering Research Group](https://twitter.com/SheffieldBlast), at the [University of Sheffield](https://sheffield.ac.uk) (2023)

+supervised by:
-Prof. Andrew Tyas (a.tyas@sheffield.ac.uk)
++ Prof. Andrew Tyas (a.tyas@sheffield.ac.uk)
-Dr. Samuel E. Rigby (sam.rigby@sheffield.ac.uk) - <a href="https://twitter.com/Dr_SamRigby">https://twitter.com/Dr_SamRigby</a>
++ Dr. Samuel E. Rigby (sam.rigby@sheffield.ac.uk; [@Dr_SamRigby](https://twitter.com/Dr_SamRigby))
-Dr. Maurizio Guadagnini (m.gaudagnini@sheffield.ac.uk)
++ Dr. Maurizio Guadagnini (m.gaudagnini@sheffield.ac.uk)

 developed by:
-Dr. Samuel E. Rigby (sam.rigby@sheffield.ac.uk)
++ Dr. Samuel E. Rigby (sam.rigby@sheffield.ac.uk)
-Saud A. E. Alotaibi (salotaibi2@sheffield.ac.uk), sponsored by Qassim University (https://qu.edu.sa), Saudi Arabia, and the Saudi Arabian Cultural Bureau in London, UK.
++ Saud A. E. Alotaibi (salotaibi2@sheffield.ac.uk; [@saudbinayed](https://twitter.com/saudbinayed)), sponsored by [Qassim University](https://qu.edu.sa), Saudi Arabia, and the Saudi Arabian Cultural Bureau in London, UK.

  `